openmanuscript/openmanuscript/rougue/readme.md

 It's a writer's dream.
 Or maybe it's just an obsession.

-A portable device that makes it easy to write, without all the distractions that a laptop can offer.
+RogueWriter is a portable device that makes it easy to write, without all the distractions that a laptop can offer.
 I've used a lot of these, and you can take a look at my article on that obsessive journey.